 Most people who have ever dug fresh horse manure into their garden, only to be confronted by a sea of weeds, might consider this money wasted.
 But the question is important, with more than 700,000 horses a year crossing into national parks each year in California alone.

 Authorities in the US are worried that horses taken into parklands and forests for rides might be responsible for the spread of invasive weeds.
 Concern about this growing problem is such that some states already require horse owners to feed their animals expensive certified weed-free feeds before using public lands.

 A California university has started a year-long scientific study to get some answers.
 The question is not whether weeds and grass sprout from horse dung — rest assured they do — but rather whether the invasive weeds that pose the greatest threat, such as yellow star thistle, grow from the dung.

 Preliminary findings indicate that horses may not be as big a culprit as first thought.
 Biology students collected horse-manure samples from paddocks and national parks.
 They mixed them with weed-free soil and left them in pots in a university glasshouse free of weed contamination.

 Of 90 pots, 34 plants germinated in 21 of them.
 The most common plant was ryegrass, but several other plant species were identified.
-However, none of them were on California’s list of noxious and invasive weeds.
+However, none of them was on California’s list of noxious and invasive weeds.

-Regardless of the final results, expected early next year, halting the spread of weeds is considered nearly impossible in any case, with seeds able to be carried by wind, and eaten and excreted by birds.
+Regardless of the final results, expected early next year, halting the spread of weeds is considered nearly impossible in any case, with seeds able to be carried by the wind, and eaten and excreted by birds.
 They can also travel on animal fur, and be carried into wilderness areas on vehicle or mountainbike tyres, or on the soles of boots.

 First published on Horsetalk.co.nz on June 25, 2006